sbslee/pypgx/README.rst

     optional arguments:
-      -h, --help       show this help message and exit --bam_dir DIR    use all BAM files in this directory as input --bam_list FILE  list of input BAM files, one file per line
+      -h, --help       show this help message and exit --bam_dir DIR    treat any BAM files in DIR as input --bam_list FILE  read BAM files from FILE, one file path per line

 For running in command line::